ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 **Content to be added**

-## Tutorial
+## Tutorials

 While you can use the video above if that is your preference, we'll next go over different effects in a written tutorial.

+### Post Processing Effects

-Just like in the video, let's start with the most dramatic and easy of the visual effects you can use in Core: **Post-Process Effects**!
+Just like in the video, let's start with the most dramatic and easy of the visual effects you can use in Core: **Post Process Effects**!

-Post-process effects can make very dramatic changes to a map with very little work.
+Post process effects can make very dramatic changes to a map with very little work.
 You can use as many of them as you want in combinations, but this can eventually get tricky when you've got dozens.
-There are two main ways to use a post-process effect: as an unbounded effect, or a bounded effect.
+There are two main ways to use a post process effect: as an unbounded effect, or a bounded effect.

-- **Unbounded** post-process volumes are limitless in size, and encompass the entire map.
+- **Unbounded** post process volumes are limitless in size, and encompass the entire map.
-- **Bounded** post-process volumes use a cube volume to determine what space that post-processing effects in the world.
+- **Bounded** post process volumes use a cube volume to determine what space that post processing effects in the world.

-Several post-processing effects have both a regular version and an **advanced** version.
+Several post processing effects have both a regular version and an **advanced** version.
 Use whichever suits your needs, but in this tutorial we'll go over the advanced versions of these effects.

-### Advanced Bloom Post-Process
+#### Advanced Bloom Post Process

 **Bloom** is, basically, a glow effect.
 It gives everything that emits light in your scene a sort of magical halo, as though the atmosphere has thickened.

-The best way to test post-process effects is on an already decorated map with some variety in it.
+The best way to test post process effects is on an already decorated map with some variety in it.
 For this tutorial, I grabbed some templates from Community Content.
 Almost all (if not truly all) of these templates were made by students at Cogswell College during Global Game Jam 2020.

 ![Post Process Effects](../../img/VFXtutorial/ppe_before.png "My scene before any effects are added."){: .center}